substance/legacy-docs/substance/tutorial/content.md

     $ cd 001-convert-md-to-substance

-Pull-in dependencies using the Substance Screwdriver.
+Pull-in dependencies using NPM.

-$ substance --update
+$ npm install

 ## Procedure

-Now take a glance at the `convert.js` utility.
+Now take a glance at the `convert.js` file.
 That's all you need for a simple conversion tool, by just delegating the hard work to the Substance.Converter, and of course Pandoc.

     var fs = require('fs');
     var Converter = require("substance-converter");